alpal923/alpal923.github.io/_posts/2023-11-29-viking-data-scraping.md

 cleaned_trade_artifacts[['latitude', 'longitude']] = cleaned_trade_artifacts.apply(geocode_location, axis=1)
 ```

+## Ethical Considerations

+As noted in some of my previous sections, the data I pulled is all free to use.
+I checked the robots.txt for the museum catalog and there were no restrictions.
+However, I tried my best to not over-use the tool that other's have so graciously put out for me by adding wait times.

 ## Saving the Work

 Finally, I saved the DataFrame as a CSV file for future use: